-The admiral's house, named for Spanish Admiral Francisco Alderete Maldonado, who ordered to build in the early seventeenth century, is one of the most impressive colonial buildings of the Cusco city.
-On the outside holds the Original Inca wall.
-The Renaissance façade, situated on a corner, is among the best in town.
-Rosettes flank the entrance of origin plateres que and fluted Corinthian columns.
-Above the door, two stone shields containing the noble guns and Alderete Maldonado.
+The Admiral's house, named after the Spanish Admiral Francisco Alderete Maldonado who ordered it to be built in the early seventeenth century, is one of the most admirable colonial buildings in the city of Cusco.
+On the outside, it boasts an original Inca wall and the Renaissance façade, located on the corner, is among the best in the city.
+Flanking the entrance are plateresque fleurons and Corinthian columns with fluted shafts.
+Above the door, two stone shields contain the noble arms of the Alderete and Maldonado families.

-Over the past centuries, this colonial home was occupied by several entities and personalities, was seat of the Archbishop, then ephemeral palace of the last viceroy of Peru, Government House of Marshal Santa Cruz under the Peruvian-Bolivian Confederation.
-Already in the twentieth century was acquired by the San Antonio Abad National University and finally destined to host the Inca Museum.
+Throughout the last centuries, this colonial house was occupied by several entities and personalities; it was the seat of the Archbishopric, then ephemeral palace of the last viceroy of Peru and, later, the Government House of Marshal Santa Cruz who led the Peruvian-Bolivian Confederation.
+In the twentieth century it was acquired by the National University San Antonio Abad and, finally, destined to be the headquarters of the Inca Museum.

 It is located in the center of the city, a few steps from the Plaza de Armas.
 On the slope of the Admiral N° 103, just in front, you will find the Museum of the Inka or House of the Admiral.